 Remote driving is a concept in which a vehicle is controlled remotely by either a human operator or cloud computing.

-While autonomous driving needs a lot of sensors and sophisticated algorithm like object identification, remote driving with human operators can be realized using less of them.
-For example, if the on-board camera of the vehicle feeds the live video to a remote human operator, a human operator can easily understand the potential hazard of the vehicle without the assistance of any sophisticated computing.
+While autonomous driving needs a lot of sensors and sophisticated algorithms like object identification, remote driving with human operators can be realized using fewer of them.
+For example, if the onboard camera of the vehicle feeds the live video to a remote human operator, a human operator can easily understand the potential hazard of the vehicle without the assistance of any sophisticated computing.
 Based on this video, the remote operator sends commands to the vehicle.

-Looking at Table 3, and defined Data rate for Remote Driving application, we can see demand for 25 Mbps UL (the assumption is that H.265/ HEVC HD stream up to 10 Mb/s on two video streams are delivered to a remote driver, for an absolute speed of up to 250 km/h) with latency on level of 5ms.
+Looking at Table 3, and the defined Data rate for the Remote Driving application, we can see demand for 25 Mbps UL (the assumption is that H.265/ HEVC HD stream up to 10 Mb/s on two video streams are delivered to a remote driver, for an absolute speed of up to 250 km/h) with latency on level of 5ms.
 Now, imagine (numbering case is taken from the same 3GPP standard) 9 840 cars are considered per 1 km in the scenario with high vehicle density related to congested traffic road on US Freeway with 5 lanes in each direction (or 10 lanes total per highway), and up to 3 highways intersecting.

-Today, we can hazard the answer to the initial thesis: Remote driving of vehicles over 5G mobile network will be possible, but only for limited use cases.
-It can be an emergency car, police, cars delivering some hazardous items.
+Today, we can hazard the answer to the initial thesis: Remote driving of vehicles over a 5G mobile network will be possible, but only for limited use cases.
+It can be an emergency car, police, or cars delivering some hazardous items.

-Definitely we shall be happy that the 3GPP Release 14, V2X standards are soon coming to our environment.
+Definitely, we shall be happy that the 3GPP Release 14, V2X standards are soon coming to our environment.
 I personally mostly like the idea of equipping the user with terminals with V2P and V2I applications.
-The set of features promise an increase in street safety for pedestrians and bike/motorbike users.
+The set of features promises an increase in street safety for pedestrians and bike/motorbike users.
 It will also help in street traffic control once the vehicles with V2V and V2N features will become a significant part of the traffic.

-If you want to learn more about these topics, I suggest to visit first 5GAA Automotive Association (http://5gaa.org) and look at the 3GPP standards (https://www.3gpp.org/) mainly TR22.185, TR22.186, TR22.885, TR22.886, TR23.285.
+If you want to learn more about these topics, I suggest visiting the first 5GAA Automotive Association (http://5gaa.org) and looking at the 3GPP standards (https://www.3gpp.org/) mainly TR22.185, TR22.186, TR22.885, TR22.886, TR23.285.